Ebionites: On Jesus the Nazarene

-The Church Fathers agree that the Ebionites rejected core dogmas of proto-orthodox Christianity, such as Jesus' alleged divinity, pre-existence, and incarnation.
-The Ebionites are said to have viewed Jesus as a righteous human being who, by virtue of his faithful observance of the Law of Moses, was chosen by God to fulfill the role of a fully human Messiah.
-Origen (Contra Celsum 5.61) and Eusebius (Historia Ecclesiastica 3.27.3) recognize variations in Christology among the Ebionites: a majority denied the virgin birth of Jesus, affirming he was the natural son of Joseph and Mary; while a minority believed in the virgin birth as proof that he was the messianic child prophesied in the Septuagint translation of Isaiah 7:14.
+Most Church Fathers portray Ebionites as holding a functional adoptionist Christology that rejects the belief that Jesus was a divine person (God the Son) at any stage of his earthly life, whether before (pre-existence), during (incarnation), or after it (exaltation), and instead presents him as a righteous human being who, through faithful observance of the Law of Moses, was adopted by God at his baptism to fulfill the role of prophet and Jewish Messiah.
+Origen (Contra Celsum 5.61) and Eusebius (Historia Ecclesiastica 3.27.3) recognize variations in Christology among Ebionites: a majority did not believe Jesus was born of a virgin, affirming he was the natural son of Joseph and Mary, while a minority believed in the virgin birth, with both groups rejecting belief in the divinity of Jesus.
+Some later patristic sources, especially Epiphanius, attribute to certain Ebionites a Christology resembling that of the gnostic heresiarch Cerinthus, in which a created heavenly Christ, identified as one of the archangels, descends upon Jesus at his baptism and departs before his passion.

-According to most patristic sources, the Ebionites believed Jesus came to call all Israelites to repent, strive to observe both the Law of Moses and Jesus' moral teachings, in order to be righteous and meritorious of entry into the coming kingdom of God on Earth.
-Epiphanius is alone in claiming that some or all Ebionites believed Jesus, as a radical religious reformer, came to proclaim the abolishment of all parts of the Mosaic Law mandating animal sacrifices because of God's preference for works of mercy.

-Modern scholars infer that the Ebionites did not believe Jesus was a cosmic savior-redeemer who suffered and died through intentional self-sacrifice as an substitutionary atonement for all human sins, an undoing of Adam's transgression, or a means of universal reconciliation.
-Accordingly, the Ebionites most likely revered Jesus only as the last martyred prophet, whose obedient life and courageous death served as the ultimate moral example to strive to imitate.
+According to most patristic sources, Ebionites held that Jesus' role as the Messiah was to call for repentance, teach proper observance of the Law, and embody covenant faithfulness.
+Epiphanius alone claims that Ebionites believed Jesus came to abolish animal sacrifices through prophetic proclamation.
+Many modern scholars infer that Ebionites did not believe Jesus was a cosmic savior-redeemer who suffered and died by crucifixion through intentional self-sacrifice as a liberating atonement from the enslaving powers of sin and death, an undoing of Adam's transgression, or an opening for universal reconciliation.
+According to this non-atonement reconstruction of Ebionite theology, Jesus was revered as the culminating figure in a long line of true prophets, whose righteous life and martyrial death perfectly exemplified the covenant faithfulness God called Israel to strive for and provided repentant Israelites with a model for imitation.
+By contrast, Bart D. Ehrman argues that the Ebionites understood Jesus' death as a voluntary, perfect and final sacrifice for the sins of the world, fulfilling God's promises to Israel and rendering animal sacrifices unnecessary.

-The Jewish-Christian gospels differed in their treatment of the resurrection of Jesus.
-The Gospel of the Ebionites, seeming to end before the passion of Jesus, leaving its position unclear, while the Gospel of the Hebrews included an appearance of the risen Jesus to his brother James the Just, and the Gospel of the Nazarenes preserved resurrection stories similar to the Gospel of Matthew.
-Some modern scholars argue that the Ebionites most likely affirmed Jesus' resurrection as vindication of his role as the Messiah and as an end-time sign of the coming universal resurrection of the dead and the annihilation of the wicked, while rejecting Paul’s reinterpretation of the resurrection as God’s confirmation that Jesus’ death was a cosmic atoning sacrifice.
+The Jewish-Christian gospels differ in their treatment of the resurrection of Jesus.
+The Gospel of the Ebionites, seeming to end before the passion of Jesus, leaving its position unclear, while the Gospel of the Hebrews includes an appearance of the risen Jesus to his brother James the Just, and the Gospel of the Nazarenes preserves resurrection stories similar to the Gospel of Matthew.
+Some modern scholars argue that Ebionites most likely affirmed Jesus' resurrection as vindication of his role as the Messiah and as an end-time sign of the coming universal resurrection of the dead and the annihilation of the wicked, while rejecting Paul’s reinterpretation of the resurrection as God’s confirmation that Jesus’ death was a universally atoning sacrifice.